vanguardbackup/docs/development-handbook.md

 - Ends with a period
 - Follows our formatting rules

-If your commit doesn't meet these criteria, the script will attempt to fix the commit automatically, however you may need to modify it yourself if it fails.
+The script attempts to auto-fix non-compliant commits, but manual edits may be needed.
 :::

-This structured approach to commits helps in generating changelogs, understanding the nature of changes, and maintaining a clean project history.
+This approach aids in changelog generation, change tracking, and maintaining a clean history.

 This script runs automatically before each local commit.
 To ensure it functions properly, verify that Husky hooks are activated in your development environment.